isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 ------------------------

 The Kea server can be configured to process packets in parallel using multiple threads.
-Related setting for this feature are:
+These settings can be found under ``multi-threading`` structure and are represented by:

 -  ``enable-multi-threading`` - use multiple threads to process packets in parallel

--  ``packet-thread-pool-size`` - specify the number of threads to process packets in parallel.
-Supported values are: 0 (autodetect), any positive number sets number of threads explicitly.
+-  ``thread-pool-size`` - specify the number of threads to process packets in parallel.
+Supported values are: 0 (auto detect), any positive number sets number of threads explicitly.

--  ``packet-thread-queue-size`` - specify the size of the queue used by each thread to process packets.
+-  ``packet-queue-size`` - specify the size of the queue used by each thread to process packets.
 Supported values are: 0 (unlimited), any positive number sets size explicitly.

 An example configuration that sets these parameter looks as follows:

 ::

    "Dhcp4": {
+       "multi-threading": {
           "enable-multi-threading": true,
-       "packet-thread-pool-size": 4,
+          "thread-pool-size": 4,
-       "packet-thread-queue-size": 16,
+          "packet-queue-size": 16
+       }
        ...
    }